Frequently asked questions

 During your apprenticeship or traineeship you and your employer will receive various letters from Skills Tasmania.
 If you have misplaced any of these you can contact Skills Tasmania by calling 6165 6055 to request a replacement letter.

-As soon as you and your employer want to start your apprenticeship or traineeship the first thing you need to do is contact an Apprenticeship Network Providers (ANP).
+As soon as you and your employer want to start your apprenticeship or traineeship the first thing you need to do is contact an Australian Apprenticeship Support Network (AASN) Provider.
 They will organise a time to sit down with both of you to complete the paperwork and explain the apprenticeship or traineeship you will be undertaking.
 They’ll also talk to you about any incentives or fees you need to be aware of.

-Apprenticeship Network Providers (ANPs) are contracted by the Australian Government to provide information, advice and support to employers, apprentices and trainees about apprenticeships and traineeships.
+Australian Apprenticeship Support Network (AASN) Providers are contracted by the Australian Government to provide information, advice and support to employers, apprentices and trainees about apprenticeships and traineeships.
 They assist with the sign up of training contracts, as well as assess, approve and process the payment of Australian Government incentives.

 They provide a free service to all employers, apprentices and trainees to: